Rubiton: Racing career

 Rubiton started off solely as a sprinter winning the 1,400-metre weight for age Futurity Stakes and coming third in the Newmarket Handicap and Oakleigh Plate to sprinters Placid Ark and Special.

 In his four-year-old season, he won his first four starts, dominating at weight for age in the Manikato, Memsie, Feehan and Underwood Stakes.
 He was then defeated by Drought and Fair Sir in the Caulfield Stakes after overexerting himself in trackwork.

 Rubiton atoned for the defeat at his next start by winning the 1987 Cox Plate in track record time of 2.02.9, beating (Our) Poetic Prince, Fair Sir and Vo Rogue.
 He won a week later in the Mackinnon Stakes at Flemington.
 Having then gone out for a spell, he never returned due to a tendon injury.
 He was retired to stud with earnings of A$1,360,330.

 Stud career

-An outstanding sire at stud, Rubiton is one of only two stallions (the other is the 1926 winner Heroic) to win and sire the winner of Australia's greatest weight-for-age race, the Group 1 MVRC Cox Plate.
+Rubiton is one of only two stallions (the other is the 1926 winner Heroic) to win and sire the winner of Australia's greatest weight-for-age race, the Group 1 MVRC Cox Plate.

 Rubiton's progeny include 38 stakeswinners for 102 stakeswins.
 Besides Fields of Omagh, twice winner of the Cox Plate (2003 & 2006), Rubiton is the sire of: